This Toolkit item relates to Part 1 - Investment Proposal & Business Case Development in RMG-308.

 General costing principles

-There are three components of a capital cost estimate for a major project: the base estimate, contingency and escalation.
+There are 3 components of a capital cost estimate for a major project:

 The base estimate